 The Key to Cycling Success:

 Whole Athlete founder & head coach Dario Fredrick developed a ramp-style performance test that accurately measures a cyclist’s 30-minute power and heart rate threshold, known as Maximal Steady State (MSS).
-The Fredrick MSS test has been scientifically validated using trained cyclists, and provides accurate power and heart rate training zones.
+The Fredrick MSS test has been scientifically validated using trained cyclists, and has provided accurate power and heart rate training zones over a 20 year period .
+Due to the Marin County shelter-in-place order, performance testing at our San Anselmo location has been suspended until further notice.
+Please contact us for remote performance testing options.

 About the Test

 The MSS performance test uses a ramp-style protocol that will accurately and reliably predict your 20 to 30-minute power and heart rate in the real-world at your current level of fitness.
-Testing is performed without invasive or equipment-intensive techniques (no blood sampling or VO2 masks necessary) using your own bicycle with a laboratory-calibrated CompuTrainer Pro ergometer and heart rate monitor.
+Testing is performed without invasive or equipment-intensive techniques (no blood sampling or VO2 masks necessary) using your own bicycle with a Wahoo Kickr ergometer and heart rate monitor.

 The testing session takes approximately 1.5 hours, including warm up/ down and a detailed consultation around the results.
 In the post-test discussion, we define your training zones, explain the physiological adaptations of training in each zone, and show how to apply the information to your specific training plan.